Charlotte Dupuy: Case

 Charlotte Dupuy's petition to stay in the District temporarily was granted, but her writ for freedom was denied.
-Clay's attorney showed that her mother had been freed after Charlotte was born, which did not affect her status as a slave.
+Clay's attorney showed that her mother had been freed after Charlotte was born, which did not affect her status as enslaved.
 Her case was taken seriously for, according to a letter by Henry Clay, Dupuy stayed in DC "upwards of 18 months" after he left for Kentucky, awaiting the results of the trial.
 During these 18 months, Clay described her as acting as "her own mistress".
 Dupuy worked for wages for the succeeding Secretary of State, Martin Van Buren, who also lived at Decatur House.
 The letter shows that Dupuy never willingly left DC.
 On the first page, Clay mused, "How shall I now get her ...?"
 He approved of his agent's having Dupuy arrested when she refused to return to Kentucky.

-Although Dupuy was fighting for her freedom, the courts, in order to hear her case, had to assume her status as a free negro or a free person of color, since enslaved people had no legal standing in the courts.
-Such actions began to create political space for slaves' freedom.
-The Court determined that the agreement between Dupuy and Condon was not applicable to any new ownership, and rejected her claim against Clay.
+Although Dupuy was fighting for her freedom, the courts, to hear her case, had to assume her status as a free negro or a free person of color since enslaved people had no legal standing in the courts.
+Such actions began to create political space for enslaved people's freedom.
+The Court determined that the agreement between Dupuy and Condon did not apply to any new enslavement, and rejected her claim against Clay.

 Aftermath

-Clay's agent arranged for Dupuy to be held in prison in Alexandria, which was part of the District of Columbia at the time, while he decided what to do.
-Clay had Dupuy removed from Washington and transported to New Orleans, to the home of his daughter and son-in-law Martin Duralde.
-She was enslaved there for another decade.
+Clay's agent arranged for Dupuy to be imprisoned in Alexandria, which was then part of the District of Columbia, while he decided what to do.
+Clay had Dupuy removed from Washington and transported to New Orleans, to the home of his daughter and son-in-law Martin Duralde Jr. She was enslaved there for another decade.

-Finally on 12 October 1840, Henry Clay freed Charlotte Dupuy and her daughter Mary Ann in New Orleans.
+Finally, on October 12, 1840, Henry Clay freed Charlotte Dupuy and her daughter Mary Ann in New Orleans.
 He retained her son Charles Dupuy, who traveled with him to speaking engagements.
-Clay frequently used him as an example of how well he treated slaves.
+Clay frequently used him as an example of how well he treated enslaved people.
 He eventually freed Charles in 1844.

-Either Clay before his death in 1852 or by his will, or his descendants freed Charlotte's husband Aaron Dupuy, or "gave him his time".
+Clay, either before he died in 1852 or by his will, or his descendants, freed Charlotte's husband Aaron Dupuy or "gave him his time".
 The couple reunited to live again in Kentucky, where Aaron worked for John M. Clay at Ashland after his father's death.
-While no deed of emancipation was found for Aaron Dupuy, according to the 1860 census, he and Charlotte Dupuy were listed as living together as free persons in Fayette County, Kentucky.
+While no deed of emancipation was found for Aaron Dupuy, according to the 1860 census, he and Charlotte Dupuy lived together as free persons in Fayette County, Kentucky.
 An obituary of Aaron Dupuy said he died February 6, 1866, and was survived by his widow, although she was not listed by name.